To open long positions on GBP/USD, you need:

 To open short positions on GBP/USD, you need:

-Trading is carried out below 30 and 50 moving averages, which indicates a continuation of the bear market.
+Trading is carried out above 30 and 50 moving averages, which indicates the formation of a new bullish scenario.

 Note: The period and prices of moving averages are considered by the author on the H1 hourly chart and differs from the general definition of the classic daily moving averages on the daily D1 chart.

 A breakthrough of the upper border of the indicator in the area of 1.3685 will lead to a new wave of growth of the pound.
 In case the pair falls, support will be provided by the lower border at 1.3600.

 - Moving average (moving average, determines the current trend by smoothing out volatility and noise).
 Period 50.
 It is marked in yellow on the chart.

 - Moving average (moving average, determines the current trend by smoothing out volatility and noise).
 Period 30.
 It is marked in green on the chart.

 - MACD indicator (Moving Average Convergence/Divergence — convergence/divergence of moving averages) Quick EMA period 12.
 Slow EMA period to 26.
 SMA period 9